Emergency Response Referrals Alleging Abuse In Out-of-Home Care Regarding Children Who Are Under DCFS Supervision

 Penal Code Section 11165.12 - establishes the definitions for unfounded, substantiated and inconclusive report.

 Penal Code Section 11169(a) & (b) - states department must send reports to the Department of Justice of substantiated cases of known or suspected child abuse or severe neglect are investigated.
-The department must notify in writing the known or suspected child abuser that he or she has been reported to the Child Abuse Central Index.
+The Department must notify in writing the known or suspected child abuser that he or she has been reported to the Child Abuse Central Index.

 Penal Code Section 11170(b) (2) - states that when a report is made, the investigating agency, upon completion of the investigation or after there has been a final disposition in the matter, must inform the person required to report or authorized to report of the results of the investigation and of any action the agency is taking with regard to the child or family.